-I am currently a Ph.D. candidate at the Tobin Disturbance Ecology Lab in the School of Environment and Forest Sciences at the University of Washington, located in Seattle, Washington.
-I hold a Bachelor of Science in plant breeding and genetics from the University of Minnesota.
+Most recently, I completed my doctoral degree in the Tobin Disturbance Ecology Lab in the School of Environment and Forest Sciences at the University of Washington, located in Seattle.
 My doctoral research examines the foraging habits of the native mason bee based on DNA sequencing of pollen provisions collected by bees across a range of urban park systems in western Washington.
 My current dissertation projects include:

 There is so much we still don’t know about pollinator habits and the impact that landscape changes, invasive species introductions, and climate change will have on the health of native bees.
 I am always excited to share my ongoing work and findings with the general public, and embrace the communication of science in various forms.
+I also hold a Bachelor of Science in plant breeding and genetics from the University of Minnesota.